Serving size: 1 medium

 Even with relatively affordable foods, it can't help to look for the real deals.
 One of the easiest ways to get healthy foods for less is to simply make sure you buy in season, when there's the greatest supply of the food and it's shipping from nearby.
 Remember, too, that some stores sell produce in money-saving bulk packages, which can really reduce the per-serving cost if (and only if) you use all of it.
 A huge bag of oranges saves you nothing if it goes bad on the counter.

-For more information on healthy eating, vitamins and related topics, check out the links on the next page.
+For more information on healthy eating, vitamins and related topics, check out the links below.